Table of Contents

 Complete solar house heating systems are successfully used in areas with a minimum amount of sunshine in winter.
 A heating system consists of:

-A Solar a solar collector made of glass panels over blank metal plates.
-The plates absorb the Sun’s energy which heats a liquid flowing in the pipes at the back of the collector.
-The hot water can be used for cooking, washing and heating the buildings.
+A Solar solar collector is made of glass panels over blank metal plates.
+The plates absorb the Sun's energy which heats a liquid flowing in the pipes at the back of the collector.
+The hot water can be used for cooking, washing, and heating the buildings.

 Uses of solar energy:

-Solar energy is used in solar cookers, solar distillation plants, solar power plant, etc.
+Solar energy is used in solar cookers, solar distillation plants, solar powerplantst, etc.

 Solar energy can also be converted directly into electricity by solar cells.
-A solar cell also called photo cell is made from a silicon wafer.
+A solar cell also called a photocell is made from a silicon wafer.

-Solar panels can provide power to telephone booths, light houses and scientific research centres.
+Solar panels can provide power to telephone booths, lighthouses, and scientific research centers.
 Solar panels are also used to power satellites.

 The wind has been used as a source of energy for centuries.
 It has powered sailing ships across the oceans.
 It has been used by windmills to grind grain and pump water.